-More Than Just a New Smile
+More Than Just a New Smile – Robinson’s Story

-From the moment he arrived, Robbo has been an absolute delight.
+From the moment he arrived, Robbo was an absolute delight.
 He is a charming, energetic and helpful little boy who enjoys playing with the other kids.
 Before Robert and Gerkess arrived, he loved being “the man of the house”.
 His short legs bent under the weight as he insisted on bringing in wood for the fire and helping the volunteers with the shopping bags.

 Robbo was referred to Children First Foundation by our long-term partner No Roads – Health.
 Robbo had a severe cleft lip and palate that could not be treated in PNG.